zeldigas/text2confl/docs/reference/markdown/tables.md

 ### Table width

 To set table width, you can use _attributes_ under the table.
-Provided value is treated as width in percent, `%` is optional:
+Provided value is treated as width in percent, `%` is
+optional:

 ```markdown
 | foo | bar |  baz |
 |-----|:---:|-----:|
 | bip | bim | boop |

 {width=75%}
 ```

 | foo | bar |  baz |
 |-----|:---:|-----:|
 | bip | bim | boop |

 {width=75%}

 ## Complex tables

-For complex cases (e.g. when you need multiline cells or complex content) you can just regular tables (`<table>...</table>`):
+For complex cases (e.g. when you need multiline cells or complex content) you can use just regular HTML tables (`<table>...</table>`):

 Html table: